Lis-Krzysztof/STP_data_analyst/README.md

 Note:

 Please be aware that the API used in this program may not support all currencies.
 As a result, the program may generate empty values for those currencies that are not supported.
-You can refer to the list of supported currencies at Supported Currencies for further information.
+You can refer to the list of supported currencies at [exchangerate-api supported-currencies](https://www.exchangerate-api.com/docs/supported-currencies) for further information.

 # PySpark